 Some of the most noticeable signs of age and exhaustion can manifest around the eyes.
-Fortunately, there are a number of effective cosmetic enhancement procedures that can effectively rejuvenate the areas surrounding the eyes and give you a more rested and youthful appearance.
+Fortunately, several cosmetic enhancement procedures can effectively rejuvenate the areas surrounding the eyes and give you a more rested and youthful appearance.

 An Eyelid Lift Refreshes You

-The goal of eyelid surgery is to roll back the signs of aging in the eyes.
-Aging usually manifests through eyelids that are heavier, saggy and wrinkled.
+Eyelid surgery aims to roll back the signs of aging in the eyes.
+Aging usually manifests through eyelids that are heavier, saggy, and wrinkled.
 At times, the added “crepe-like” skin and puffiness can even interfere with the normal field of vision.